Buying a second home for investment purposes: 4 questions to ask yourself

 Will I get a good return on my investment?

-To determine how much you’ll make from renting out a second home — and when you can expect a return on your investment — you will want to research rents, occupancy rates and real estate appreciation in the area where you’re looking to buy.
+To determine how much you’ll make from renting out a second home — and when you can expect a return on your investment — you will want to research the average rent occupancy rates and real estate appreciation in the area where you’re looking to buy.
 Factor all the above in, along with an emergency fund to pay for unexpected maintenance and mortgage payments (for months with no renters) and a budget for property management, if needed.
 If you’re aiming for future resale, create a timeline and budget for property improvements to increase the home’s resale value.
-Once you’ve calculated the costs, weighed all the pros and cons, and decided on the best way to use your property, you should have a clear picture if your second home “business” is a smart investment for you.
-If you’re looking to own a second home for personal use and enjoyment, Pacaso offers an attractive alternative.
-Pacaso's co-ownership model provides true property ownership, with owners realizing any equity gains.
-The home’s value moves along with the whole real estate market.
-Many of the cons of solely owning a second home are eliminated with Pacaso’s fully managed LLC co-ownership model.
-Pacaso also handles all the ongoing homeownership responsibilities, like property maintenance, taxes, bill payment and budgeting.
-Find out more in our Buyer FAQ.This content is published solely for informational purposes and it is not intended to be investment advice.
-You should consult with an appropriate professional for specific advice tailored to your situation.
+Once you’ve calculated the costs, weighed all the pros and cons, and decided on the best way to use your property, you should know if a second home “business” is a smart investment for you.

 A flowchart provides four questions people can use to guide their search when buying a second home for investment.